Equivalence classes of Wakamatsu tilting modules and preenveloping and precovering subcategories: Proof of Theorems 1.1 and 1.2

 Let $\mathcal{X}$ be a coresolving subcategory of $\text{mod-}R$ that has an Ext-projective generator $T_R$ and is maximal among those subcategories of $\text{mod-}R$ having $T$ as their Ext-projective generator.
-By using the Krull–Schmidt theorem \cite[Theorem 12.9]{AF}, it is straightforward to see that $T$ has a unique basic direct summand $T'$, and that for any subcategory $\mathcal{Z}$ of $\text{mod-}R$, $T$ is an Ext-projective generator for $\mathcal{Z}$ if and only if $T'$ is an Ext-projective generator for $\mathcal{Z}$.
-Thus, without loss of generality, we may assume that $T$ is basic.
+As $R$ is right Artinian, by \cite[Theorem 12.9]{AF}, the Krull–Schmidt theorem holds for finitely generated right $R$-modules.
+Hence, by Lemma \ref{4.14a}, $T$ has a unique basic direct summand $T'$ such that $\add(T_R) = \add(T'_R)$ and $T^\perp=T'^\perp$.
+It follows that, for any subcategory $\mathcal{Z}$ of $\text{mod-}R$, $T$ is an Ext-projective generator for $\mathcal{Z}$ if and only if $T'$ is.
+Therefore, without loss of generality, we may and do assume that $T$ is basic.

 Lemma \ref{5.7} implies that $T_R$ is a basic Wakamatsu tilting module.
-Since $T_R$ is an Ext-projective generator for $\mathcal{X}$, it follows that $\mathcal{X} \subseteq T^\perp \bigcap \gen^*(T) = \CX_{T}$.
+Since $T_R$ is an Ext-projective generator for $\mathcal{X}$, it follows that $\mathcal{X} \subseteq T^\perp \medcap \gen^*(T) = \CX_{T}$.
 By the maximality assumption on $\mathcal{X}$, we have $\mathcal{X} = \CX_{T}$, and hence $\phi$ is surjective. \end{proof}

-\section{Proof of Theorems 1.2 and 1.3}
+\section{Proof of Theorems 1.3, 1.4 and 1.5}